The Crime Doctor (1934 film): Reception

 However, not all reviews were so glowing.
 While they were highly complimentary of the acting skills of the players, Picture Play Magazine found the film engrossing, but were disappointed in the film's ending, which they called "weak".
 Screenland was also less than enthusiastic about The Crime Doctor, while again praising the actors, but added "There's material here for an engrossing melodrama, but it needs a somewhat brisker pace and more 'punch' than are accorded it."

+Lewis wrote, "The film really came off and previews were excellent.
+I can’t take too much credit; it was Jane's show...
+The film was a big success both financially and in bookings.
+The critics were laudatory—a little carping at the dream ending, but the audience loved that.
+It was a very professional job."